saltant-org/saltant/README.md

 saltant supports Python >= 3.5, although it may still run fine on earlier Python 3.x versions.
-For [Celery](https://github.com/celery/celery) workers connecting to a saltant server, both Python 2.x and 3.x are supported; workers will additionally need to have Docker or Singularity binaries set up and ready to run.
+For [Celery](https://github.com/celery/celery) workers connecting to a saltant server, both Python 2.x and 3.x are supported; for running container tasks, workers will additionally need to have Docker or Singularity binaries set up and ready to run.
 Singularity >= 2.4 is required for Singularity container use.
 Any recent version of Docker should be fine.

 saltant requires a [RabbitMQ](https://www.rabbitmq.com/) messaging queue to run its Celery queues and a [PostgreSQL](https://www.postgresql.org/)